Looking for alternatives to Udemy?

 #1 No Transaction Fees

-To start Teachery does not charge any transaction fees when you sell a course through them.
-Now I’m not talking about credit card transaction fees here but rather the fees that would be earned for every course sold.
+Teachery does not charge transaction fees when you sell a course through them.
+I’m not talking about credit card transaction fees here, but the fees earned for every course sold.

 Teachery doesn’t charge this primarily because they only have a 2-week free trial offer and not an unlimited free offer.